Dianne Reeves (album)

 Dianne Reeves is a studio album by American jazz singer Dianne Reeves issued in 1987 on Blue Note Records.
-The album peaked at number 1 on the US Billboard Contemporary Jazz Albums chart and at number 28 on the US Billboard Top R&B/Hip-Hop Albums chart.
+The album peaked at number one on the Billboard Contemporary Jazz Albums chart and number 28 on the Billboard Soul Albums chart in early 1988.

-Overview

 The album was produced by George Duke and recorded at Mama Jo's and Le Gonks West in Hollywood, California.
-Dianne Reeves also spent six weeks at No. 1 on the Contemporary Jazz Albums chart.